Sorcha-lab/Replymate/README.md

 # 🤖 Replymate – Customer Support Chatbot

-Reply Mate is a smart customer operations bot designed to handle basic customer support queries.
+Replymate is a smart customer operations bot designed to handle basic customer support queries.
 Built on the Kore.ai platform, it simulates real customer interaction flows and integrates with the **Zoho Mail API** to send confirmation emails.

 > 🌟 This is a portfolio project (no real customer data was used).